gamblevore/speedie/Documentation/Errors.md

 ### Python Comparison

 Python overall is a minimal language, much like speedie in that way.
 But Speedie's error handling is unmatched.
+Python's version is uses exceptions, which honestly are just a terrible idea.
+Absolutely awful programming concept.

     filename = '/'
     try: